 Do I need permission to use an image from a book, journal or other source in my dissertation or thesis?

-The initial answer would be "usually."
-Unless you have retained the rights to the article, the publisher usually now owns the copyright and only the publisher can grant permission.
+If you have retained the rights to the article.
+Otherwise, the publisher usually now owns the copyright and only the publisher can grant permission.

-The initial answer would be "usually."
-Unless you have retained the rights to the article, the publisher usually now owns the copyright and only the publisher can grant permission.
+If you have retained the rights to the article.
+Otherwise, the publisher usually now owns the copyright and only the publisher can grant permission.

 Was this helpful?
 1 0